testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

 3. The DBC file contains multiple notebooks.
 Open the Exercise 2 notebook...
 4. Follow the instructions within the notebook to complete this task.
 You will return here to move on to the next task when you are done with the notebook...

-### Task 2: Querying transactions directly from Cosmos DB with Azure Databricks and Spark

-In this task, you will create a connection to your Cosmos DB instance from an Azure Databricks notebook, and write queries to retrieve transaction data directly from Cosmos DB and Spark SQL.

-1. Number and insert your custom workshop content here

-### Task 3: Responding to transactions using the Cosmos DB Change Feed and Azure Databricks Delta
+### DELETE THIS ONE: Task 3: Responding to transactions using the Cosmos DB Change Feed and Azure Databricks Delta

-1. xxx

 ## Exercise 3: Creating and evaluating fraud models